Location: Skaggs Bldg 143 (through the main office)

 Information Regarding Current Graduate Students:

-My current research lab consists of four graduate students: Robert Enoch is a doctoral candidate who is currently working on his dissertation and applying for internship next year.
-Nick Livingston is a third-year graduate student at UM, and Katie Oost is a second-year graduate student.
-Our newest lab member, Hillary Gleason, joined the lab this fall.
-In the presentation and publication list below, graduate students co-authors and co-presenters are in bold, and undergraduate students in italics.
+My current research lab consists of four graduate students: Nick Livingston is a fifth-year graduate student at UM, Katie Oost is a fourth-year graduate student, and Hillary Gleason is in her third year of the program.
+Our newest member of the lab, Oak Reed, will join the program this fall.
+In the presentation and publication list below, graduate student (current and past) co-authors and co-presenters are in bold, and undergraduate students in italics.

 Notice to Applicants for the Ph.D.
 Program in Clinical Psychology:

-At this point, I do plan on taking a graduate student for the 2014 admissions cycle.
-We will begin reviewing applications shortly after the application deadline.
+At this point, I do plan on taking a graduate student for the 2016 admissions cycle.
+Applications will be reviewed shortly after the 12/1/15 due date.
 Please do not hesitate to contact me if you have further questions at email@example.com.

 Ph.D., University of Washington, 2003 (clinical internship at the VA Medical Affairs - Seattle division completed 2003)